CodeRabbit logoCodeRabbit logo

 • Active summary sync: As reviewers scroll through a layer, the right rail of the user interface highlights the summary that matches the code currently in view.

-• Snapshot history: Atlas retains a snapshot for a PR, and reviewers can switch between them from a snapshot selector.
+• Snapshot history: CodeRabbit Review retains a snapshot for a PR, and reviewers can switch between them from a snapshot selector.

-• Out-of-date warnings: If the PR has moved beyond the snapshot being viewed, Atlas shows that the view is stale and identifies the commit it was generated from.
+• Out-of-date warnings: If the PR has moved beyond the snapshot being viewed, CodeRabbit Review shows that the view is stale and identifies the commit it was generated from.

 • GitHub-native reviewing: Comments and final review actions (approvals, change requests) sync with the GitHub surface.